Lessons in Hebrews

 Chapter 8

 Jesus is an high priest, who is set on the right hand of the throne of the Majesty in the heavens.
-A minister of the sanctuary, and of the true tabernacle, he obtained a more excellent ministry, he is the mediator of a better covenant, established upon better promises.
+A minister of the sanctuary, and of the true tabernacle, he obtained a more excellent ministry, he is the mediator of a better (new) covenant, established upon better (eternal) promises (His grace and mercy supersede laws of flesh).

 Chapter 9